robarcand/physical-computing-midterm-master/README.md

             Particle.publish("rob-sarah-physcomp-midterm-42","button pressed for the first time");
             break;
 ```
 At the same time, the program also runs the "myHandler()" function with Particle.publish to publish messages based on Sarah's project.
-When the RGB color of the LED lights on her project change, the color of the changing light is publish to both partner's Particle consoles.
+When the RGB color of the LED lights on her project change, the color of the changing light is publish to both partners' Particle consoles.
 It relies on a simple "if X, else if Y, else if Z" statement to react to changing colors.
 ```
 void myHandler(const char *event, const char *data) {
   lightMode = data;